Cerro de Pasco: Mining center

 Originally known as Villa de Pasco, the settlement's origins were as a mining town dating from 1578.

 Cerro de Pasco became one of the world's richest silver producing areas after silver was discovered there in 1630.
 It is still an active mining center.

 The Spanish mined the rich Cerro de Pasco silver-bearing oxide ore deposits since colonial times.
 Sulfide minerals are more common in the Atacocha district however.

 Francisco Uville arranged for steam engines made by Richard Trevithick of Cornwall, England, to be installed in Cerro de Pasco in 1816 to pump water from the mines and allow lower levels to be reached.
 However, fighting in the Peruvian War of Independence brought production to a halt from 1820 to 1825.
+Between 1826 and 1829, Mariano Eduardo de Rivero y Ustáriz, then Peru's director general of mining, made repeated visits to the district.
+He worked on the Quiulacocha socavón, took up the reorganisation of the local miners' guild, and pressed for steam power to be used more systematically in the workings; coal from the Rancas seams nearby was used to fire pumping engines in flooded mines.
+His description of the district ran across four issues of the Memorial de Ciencias Naturales, the Lima journal he edited, in 1828 and 1829, and was later translated into English and French.

 Three major mines in the area include the Machcan, Atacocha, and Milpo.
 Silver ore occurs in hydrothermal veins or as sulfides and clay minerals replacing the Jurassic Pucara limestone.
 Porphyry dacite stocks are found intruded near the Atacocha and Milpo mines along the Atacocha Fault.
 Compania Minera Atacocha started operations at the Atacocha Mine in 1936.
 Ore minerals include galena and sphalerite.

-The ore bodies that were deposited through the hydrothermal veins came from late-stage volcanism of a caldera system.
+The ore bodies deposited through hydrothermal veins resulted from late-stage volcanism in a caldera system.
 The volcanic activity reoccurred periodically, leading to dykes, increased fracturing, and subsidence.
 With the subsidence came increased accommodation for sedimentation.
 The fractures within the rock allowed for hydrothermal activity to flow within the strata.
 This in turn left behind the veins of galena and sphalerite found within the Pucara limestone.
 Further evidence of this hydrothermal activity can be found in the massive pyrite veins within the carbonate rock.
-Within the faulted areas of the limestone can be found black chert.
+Within the faulted areas of the limestone, black chert can be found.
 This chert, while not a primary ore body still contains some low grade Pb-Zn-Ag ore.

 Contamination of the environment by lead, cadmium and other heavy metals has precipitated a public health crisis in the city, but a 2006 law proposing to evacuate all inhabitants and relocate the city has not yet culminated in concrete action.